 Here, the 20-year-old respondent asked the authorities again for asylum, also relating his story, that in one of the previous times he had been pushed back from Croatia and asked for asylum some months ago, he was already made to stay seven days in quarantine but was then also driven back to Bosnia again.
 Again, the responding officer only answered: “No, you cannot stay here.”

-Again, the respondent related they were freezing in the car, now presumably even more as several of their clothes had been confiscated at the station, and the officers once again used the air conditioning of the van to lower the temperature in the back of the van even more.
+Again, the respondent related they were freezing in the car, now presumably even more as several layers of their clothes had been confiscated at the station, and the officers were reported to once again used the air conditioning to lower the temperature in the back of the van even more.
 The respondent said the officers were repeatedly accelerating to high speeds, only to then abruptly use the brakes of the car, which made the group in the back, without proper seating as in the front, fall into each other.

 “They were driving so badly.
 They were – you know, when it’s so fast they break and everyone is mixed [meaning: falling] into each other.”

-For the actual pushback back to Bosnia, the respondent said they were driven into a forest area near the border at a time which he suspected was just before midnight.
-There were also other Croatian officers were present, in total eight.
-The 20-year-old man told that he could not recall much of the pushback site, as it was hard to make out any details in the dark of the middle of the night out on the green border, but remembered that it was at a gravel road, next to a stone wall made of cement which was in between the road and a small river running close to it, reaching up to their knees, which they subsequently had to cross.
-It is presumable that the respondent was talking about the Glina river, which runs along the Bosnia-Croatian green border north of Velika Kladuša, as the respondent also related he crossed Velika Kladuša on his way back to Bihać.
+For the actual pushback to Bosnia, the respondent said they were driven into a forest area near the border at a time which he suspected was just before midnight.
+There were also other officers described as Croatian police present, in total eight.
+The 20-year-old man reported that he could not recall much of the pushback site, as it was hard to make out any details in the dark of the middle of the night out on the green border, but remembered that it was at a gravel road, next to a stone wall made of cement which was in between the road and a small river running close to it, reaching up to their knees, which they subsequently had to cross.
+It may be assumed that the respondent was talking about the Glina river, which runs along the Bosnia-Croatian green border north of Velika Kladuša, as the respondent also related he crossed Velika Kladuša on his way back to Bihać.
 With all of their phones taken, however, the respondent was not able to give a precise position, except that it was about 25 kilometers of walking from Velika Kladuša.

 “The police made them scare from the dog.
 They just make a little bit loose the rope, the cable of the dog, and then push it again; pull and push, just like they were scaring, saying ‘Don’t come again!’”

-The respondent told that from the border site it took him two full days to walk to his starting point and former squat, the city of Bihać.
+The respondent relayed that from the border site it took him two full days to walk to the city of Bihać.
 He related that despite the cold, he had to walk only in his long-sleeve shirt, one pair of trousers, and his dysfunctional shoes, from which the laces had been taken.
-After what he remembered as around 25 kilometers of walking, still at night, he reached the bus station in the center of Velika Kladuša.
+After what he presumes to be around 25 kilometers of walking, still at night, he reached the bus station in the center of Velika Kladuša.
 On the way, he was able to procure some food from local houses to which he walked and asked for something to eat.